 Generates a reduced-resolution version of a raster.
 Each output cell contains the Sum, Minimum, Maximum, Mean, or Median of the input cells that are encompassed by the extent of that cell.

-Smooths the boundary between zones by expanding and shrinking it.
+Smooths the boundary between zones in a raster.

 Expands specified zones of a raster by a specified number of cells.